ultralytics/ultralytics/docs/predict.md

 result.probs     # cls prob, (num_class, )
 ```

-Class reference documentation for `Result` module and its componenets can be found [here](reference/result.md)
+Class reference documentation for `Results` module and its componenets can be found [here](reference/results.md)